Taco Bell Creamy Jalapeno Quesadilla Sauce (Copycat) is easy and tangy with a kick. Made with paprika, pickled jalapenos, and cayenne pepper.

 We love easy recipes that make it possible to enjoy your favorite restaurant food from the comfort of your own home.
 This sauce is the perfect copycat of Taco Bell’s creamy jalapeño sauce.
-You can find this sauce on all Taco Bell’s most iconic quesadillas.
-Nothing’s better than a fresh cooked quesadilla with this slightly spicy sauce.
+You can find this sauce on all of Taco Bell’s most iconic quesadillas.
+Nothing’s better than a freshly cooked quesadilla with this slightly spicy sauce.
 Making the quesadilla and sauce yourself just makes it even more satisfying.

 If you’re looking for a new go-to sauce that’s creamy and spicy, then this is the one for you.
 It’s made with flavorful ingredients like pickled jalapeños, white vinegar, paprika, garlic powder, onion powder, and cayenne pepper.
 Those flavorful and spicy ingredients are mixed with mayonnaise and sour cream to make them into a creamy mixture that you can serve over tacos, quesadillas, or burritos.

 Between hot sauce, Chipotle Sauce, sour cream, and Guacamole there’s no end to the delicious toppings you can serve with Mexican dinners.
 This easy recipe is just one more option to add to the table for your next Mexican dinner night.
 You can either cook the sauce into your quesadillas or put it out as an optional dipping sauce.